DaWoody/free-video-player/README.md

                     subtitlesMenuOffButtonInnerHtml:'Off',

                 },
-                //This object shows the different css classes that are being applied to the different video control
+                // This object shows the different css classes that are being applied to the different video control
-                //elements, and as described above if you want to customize one property all need to be changed or modified
+                // elements, and as described above if you want to customize one property all need to be changed or modified
-                //since all will be overwritten once one of these sub-properties.
+                // since all will be overwritten once one of these sub-properties.
 The default value for the variable videoPlayerNameCss is free-video-player,
-                //so for instance the videoControlsClass would generate the css class: free-video-player-controls
+                // so for instance the videoControlsClass would generate the css class: free-video-player-controls
                 videoControlsCssClasses: {
                     hideControlClass: 'free-video-player-controls-hide',
                     displayControlClass: 'free-video-player-controls-display',